shenweichen/DeepCTR/README.md

 ## Citation

 - Weichen Shen.
-DeepCTR: Easy-to-use,modularand extendible package of deep-learning based ctr models. https://github.com/shenweichen/deepctr, 2018.
+(2018).
+DeepCTR: Easy-to-use,Modular and Extendible package of deep-learning based CTR models. https://github.com/shenweichen/deepctr.

 If you find this code useful in your research, please cite it using the following BibTeX: